-dungeonmaster11 asked: Hey, Racquel?
+dungeonmaster11 said: Hey, Racquel?
 JSYK, I'm VERY sorry about the continued delays with getting that description of the commission to you, and not only will I have the answer to you by tomorrow (or rather, later today), but I also plan on buying a copy of your Heroes and Bandits (by the way, do those extra things mentioned in the post only come when you go for the 'buy two get one free' deal, or does it apply to buying a single copy as well?).
 Also, I know this is late, but Happy Thanksgiving to you and yours! :)

 Eek, I almost forgot about your thank-you-for-getting-me-a-DA-subscription-commission! @0@ And yes, let me know what you’d like!
 If you’d have told me sooner, I’d have it done by now.. but because of the holiday season, I’m sorry to say that it may take a little while….
 But you will more than likely receive final full colored drawing before the end of the year. :)